blakeyoder/thwack/README.md

 The event is fired _after_ the HTTP headers are received, but _before_ the body is streamed and parsed.
 Listeners will receive a `ThwackResponseEvent` object with a `thwackResponse` key set to the response.

+### The `data` event

+The event is fired after the body is streamed and parsed.
+It is fired only if the fetch returned a 2xx status code.
+Listeners will receive a `ThwackDataEvent` object with a `thwackResponse` key set to the response.

+### The `error` event

+The event is fired after the body is streamed and parsed.
+It is fired if the fetch returned a non-2xx status code.
+Listeners will receive a `ThwackErrorEvent` object with a `thwackResponse` key set to the response.

 <h2>
 <img alt="Thwack logo" src="https://user-images.githubusercontent.com/887639/79573303-6f577200-808c-11ea-83e0-e69d937bf0c4.png" width="22">
 How to